-The blood drained from my face as I stared down the barrel of the gun, leaving me light-headed and dizzy.
+The blood drained from my face as I stared down the barrel of the gun.
 At the other end of that barrel sat a small iron ball.
 Only the twitch of a finger separated me from life and death.

 Two days ago, I’d been faced with this same dilemma.
 The difference was that two days ago, I didn’t have a chance to recognize the true danger for what it was.
 Between the screams, the terror, the flying bodies, and my desperation to escape, there simply wasn’t time for me to stare my own mortality down.
 It was only afterward that I realized how close I’d come.

-The words my father had spoken still rang in my ears, demanding attention, but it was difficult to focus on them over the roaring of my pulse.
+The words my father had spoken still rang in my ears, demanding attention, but it was difficult to focus on them over the roar of my pulse.
 Shock threatened, but shock was a luxury I couldn’t afford right now.
 Later – if there was a later – I could break down.
-John and Henry were bound to their chairs, and I needed to be present in this moment with them.
+John and Henry were bound to their chairs, and I neededto be present in this moment with them.
 To help them in whatever way I could.

-Unable to tear my eyes away from his, I turned my body only enough to reach out and fumble blindly for the latch.
+Unable to tear my eyes from his, I turned my body just enough to reach out and fumble blindly for the latch.
 It rattled as I secured it with trembling fingers.

-“I was hoping you would join us,” Father said, conversationally, as if he wasn’t holding me at gunpoint.
+“I was hoping you’d join us,” Father said, conversationally, as if he wasn’t holding me at gunpoint.

 “Lower your weapon,” John said.
 “It’s not like you’re actually going to shoot her.”
-His voice was even more cultured and calm than my father’s.
+His tone was as calm as my father’s.

 Nothing to see here.
 Nothing to worry about.
-Just three individuals engaging in some light, idle chatter.
+Just four individuals engaging in some light, idle chatter.

 I almost laughed, but I choked it down, knowing it would come out hysterical.

 My father continued to point the gun at me, unwavering, and my brief bout of humor fled as fear took hold.
-Just last month I read an article in The Times that had gone into great detail about murder statistics.
+Just last month I’d read an article in The Times that had gone into great detail about murder statistics.
 Specifically, the murders of women within the city.
-Most of those killed weren’t stabbed in the night by some unknown assailant, but beaten to death or strangled by their husbands.
-Or an older brother.
-Or a former lover.
+Most of those killed weren’t stabbed in the night by some unknown assailant, like I’d assumed, but beaten to death or strangled by their husbands, or an older brother, or a former lover.
 Or a father.